2/27/2025

 Henrik Bergentoft

-Thank you so much, Sofia, and starting off with an overview of the profit and loss statement for the fourth quarter and full year compared to same period last year.
-Sales for the full year 2024 amounted to 31.6 million SEK compared to underlying 10.9 million SEK in 2023, excluding effects of reversal of a return reserve in the US.
-Total operating expenses for the full year amounted to 319 million SEK to be compared with underlying 338 million SEK last year, adjusting for a refund related to close clinical studies in 2023 of 43 million SEK.
-So in summary, Oncopeptides has invested heavily in building a commercial organization in Europe, primarily in Germany, Spain and Italy, that has and will generate sales growth, but in total with a lower cost base, signaling that the company is completely focused on sales growth in combination with cost efficiency.
-Now moving to the next slide, we take a closer look at our operating expenses.
-Marketing and sales cost amounted to 43 million SEK in the quarter compared to 33 million SEK last year.
+Thank you so much, Sofia.
+Starting off with an overview of the profit and loss statement for the fourth quarter and full year compared to same period last year.
+Sales for the full year 2024 amounted to 31.6 million SEK compared to underlying 10.9 million SEK in 2023, excluding effects of a reversal of a return reserve in the US.
+Total operating expenses for the full year amounted to 390 million SEK, to be compared with the underlying 338 million SEK last year, adjusting for a refund related to closed clinical studies in 2023 of 43 million SEK.
+So in summary, OncoPeptides has invested heavily in building a commercial organization in Europe, primarily in Germany, Spain and Italy, that has and will generate sales growth, but in total with a lower cost base, signaling that the company is completely focused on sales growth in combination with cost efficiency.
+Now moving to the next slides, we take a closer look at our operating expenses.
+Marketing and sales cost amounted to 43 million SEK in a quarter compared to 33 million SEK last year.
 Behind the increased cost is the ongoing commercialization activities in Europe, which Sofia will describe in more detail further in the presentation.
 Administrative costs for the quarter amounted to 8 million SEK compared to 16 million SEK last year, a decrease that is a direct function of the cost focus initiated in the later part of 2024.
 Research and development cost amounted to 43 million SEK in the quarter, an increase compared to last year's 33 million SEK.
-No clinical studies are currently ongoing, but in the quarter some investments have been made in the preclinical portfolio, including securing important patents.
-In addition, we had a mandatory EMA regulatory inspection during Q4, driving some one-off costs.
+No clinical studies are currently ongoing, but in the quarter, some investments have been made in the preclinical portfolio, including securing important patents.
+In addition, We had a mandatory EMA regulatory inspection during Q4, driving some one-off costs.
 Hence, the Q4 cost level of research and development is not to be perceived as the run rate going into 2025.
 So let's move to the next slide for our liquidity position.
 So our cash position at the end of the year amounted to 179 million SEK.
 And this cash position is in accordance with our internal plans to take us to cash flow positive in 2026.
-Of course, that is continued on that we meet our plans on sales growth and conclude additional business development partnerships as a minimum.
+Of course, that is continuing on that we meet our plans on sales growth and conclude additional business development partnerships as a minimum.
 So with that, I conclude the financial section and hand over back to you again, Sofia.

 speaker